• Skip to main content

 Jump to Recipe Print Recipe

-Grandma’s Vietnamese Beef Salad is the EASIEST time-saving recipe to make.
-Fresh, light and generously topped with succulent beef slices, it’s the salad that will take center stage for every brunch, lunch and dinner.
+Grandma’s Vietnamese Beef Salad is the EASIEST family salad to make.
+It boasts fresh and light South-East Asian flavors and comes generously topped with beef.
+This is a healthy salad that will take center stage for every brunch, lunch and dinner.
 Prep everything in advance and have it on the table in just 5 steps!

 Drizzle it with a terrific Vietnamese Dipping Sauce for an extra flavor kick!